mxmike508/MHC/docs/md/Main Chat Workflow.md

 text.
 6. Format History for AI: A Code node takes the consolidated text and wraps it in a standard { role: 'system', content: '...' } object, ready for the final prompt.
+Note: Current status shows no RAG system message reaching Build OpenAI Payload1.
+Next steps: ensure the `If Rag is Active` branch is taken when `rag_session_id` exists, the embeddings call returns a vector, both Postgres lookups return rows, and the consolidated system message feeds input 0 of Build OpenAI Payload1.
-Phase 5: Final Prompt Assembly & AI Call
+Phase 5: Final Prompt Assembly & AI Call (Three-Input Assembly)
 1. Get Recent history: (Runs in parallel to the RAG path) A Postgres node queries the conversation_history table for the last 6 turns of the conversation.
 2. Format Recent History: A Code node formats these turns into the standard OpenAI message format.
-3. Format Current Input: A Code node formats the user's current message into the standard format.
+3. Format Current Input: A Code node formats the user's current message into the standard format, including optional image parts for vision.
+4. Build OpenAI Payload1 (no final Merge): The final Merge node has been removed.
-4. Merge: This is the final assembly point.
-A Merge node combines the three streams of context: o Input 1: The RAG context (from Format History for AI). o Input 2: The recent conversational history (from Format Recent History). o Input 3: The user's current message (from Format Current Input).
+This Code node now receives three inputs directly and deterministically:
+	• Input 0: The RAG context (from Format History for AI, as system content).
+	• Input 1: The recent conversational history (from Format Recent History).
+	• Input 2: The user's current message (from Format Current Input).
-5. Build OpenAI Payload1: A sophisticated Code node takes the fully merged data.
-It intelligently selects the correct system prompt (persona), assembles the final message array in the correct order (system prompt, RAG context, history, user message), and builds the complete JSON payload for the AI.
+	It selects the correct system persona, concatenates any RAG context, appends history, then the current user message, and sets usedVision=true when an image part is present.
+It also picks the model accordingly (e.g., gpt-4o for both text and vision), and outputs { model, messages, usedVision }.
 6. HTTP Request1: Sends the final payload to the OpenAI Chat Completions API.

 ## Page 4